 A cold night spent shivering in your tent can ruin even the greatest outdoor adventure.
 Luckily, we’re here to help.
-Whether you’ve pitched up on a campsite or high in the hills, the following tips will ensure that no matter how much the mercury drops, you’ll be sure to stay warm and enjoy a decent night’s sleep.
+Whether you’ve pitched up on a campsite or high in the hills, the following tips will ensure that no matter how much the mercury drops, you’ll be sure to stay warm while camping and enjoy a decent night’s sleep.
 Part of it is about being properly equipped for cold weather – there’s no substitute for decent kit, though it doesn’t have to be expensive – but we’ve also included a number of tips gleaned from many nights spent under canvas to help you stay snug as a bug in a rug.

 Invest In a Decent Sleeping Mat

 A good sleeping mat is as important as your sleeping bag, as it insulates you from cold ground that otherwise robs you of precious body warmth.
 Sleeping mats are rated with a R-value – for cold-weather camping, look for a mat with a rating of at least 3.0.
 The warmest options are self-inflating insulated mats with synthetic or even down fills that loft out as you inflate the mat.
 They’re not cheap, but well worth the investment if you plan to do a lot of cold-weather camping.